History of Kolkata: Establishment of English trade in Bengal (1610–1900)

-Emperor Aurangzeb, enraged with the situation that the Company fortified Madras, occupied territory around it, captured Mughal ships, went into alliance with his enemy Sambhaji, he ordered his commanders everywhere in India to exterminate Company from the country and seize their properties anywhere to be found.
-Warehouses in Visakhapatnam were destroyed and many English men were captured and put to death.
-Shaista Khan went after them in Dhaka, captured them and put them behind bars.
+Emperor Aurangzeb, enraged with the situation that the Company fortified Madras, occupied territory around it, captured Mughal ships, went into alliance with his enemy Sambhaji, ordered his commanders everywhere in India to exterminate the Company from the country, and seize their properties wherever they were found.
+Warehouses in Visakhapatnam were destroyed, and many Englishmen were captured and put to death.
+Shaista Khan pursued them in Dhaka, captured them, and imprisoned them.

-Shaista Khan retired from his duty as governor in ca 1689 and Ibrahim Khan was appointed as the new governor of Bengal by Emperor Aurangzeb.
-By this time Aurangzeb was camping at Visapur and was much aware of the fact that he was losing revenues from the Company trade and the Company ships could cause him much trouble by stopping the pilgrimage to Mecca since they controlled the sea-route.
-At the same time, the Company were desperate to open negotiations with the Emperor after they left Bengal and Mr. Child was sent to him.
-He decided to accept the offer and ordered the Governor of Bengal to allow Company to return there.
+Shaista Khan retired from his duty as governor in ca 1689, and Ibrahim Khan was appointed as the new governor of Bengal by Emperor Aurangzeb.
+By this time, Aurangzeb was camping at Visapur and was much aware of the fact that he was losing revenues from the Company trade, and the Company ships could cause him much trouble by stopping the pilgrimage to Mecca since they controlled the sea-route.
+At the same time, the company was desperate to open negotiations with the Emperor after they left Bengal and Mr. Child was sent to him.
+He decided to accept the offer and ordered the Governor of Bengal to allow the Company to return there.

-As a result, Ibrahim Khan invited Mr. Charnock back to Bengal; but Mr. Charnock refused to come back until a specific Firman with terms and conditions clearly specified was issued by the Emperor so that they would not be subjected to further humiliations.
-Ibrahim Khan again sent letter to Mr. Charnock explaining that he had requested for the special Firman from the Emperor and it would take a few months before it arrived, and in the meantime Mr. Charnock was welcome to settle in Bengal and the governor would pay him 80,000 rupees for the goods that have been destroyed by Shaista Khan's regime.
+As a result, Ibrahim Khan invited Mr. Charnock back to Bengal.
+Still, Mr. Charnock refused to return until a specific Firman with clearly specified terms and conditions was issued by the Emperor, so that they would not be subjected to further humiliations.
+Ibrahim Khan again sent a letter to Mr. Charnock explaining that he had requested the special Firman from the Emperor.
+It would take a few months before it arrived, and in the meantime, Mr. Charnock was welcome to settle in Bengal, and the governor would pay him 80,000 rupees for the goods that Shaista Khan's regime had destroyed.

-With this friendly invitation, Mr. Job Charnock with 30 soldiers returned to Sutanuti on 24 August 1690 and hoisted the Company standard on the banks of river Hooghly, thus beginning a new era of Company involvement in Bengal.
-In the next year, Ibrahim Khan sent the order from the Emperor to Mr. Charnock which allowed unrestricted trade without paying any other taxes except the usual 3,000 rupees.
+With this friendly invitation, Mr. Job Charnock, with 30 soldiers, returned to Sutanuti on 24 August 1690 and hoisted the Company standard on the banks of the river Hooghly, thus beginning a new era of Company involvement in Bengal.
+In the next year, Ibrahim Khan sent the order from the Emperor to Mr. Charnock, which allowed unrestricted trade without paying any other taxes except the usual 3,000 rupees.

 Mr. Charnock died in January 1692.
 While the English were always looking for fortification of their factories in Bengal, Ibrahim Khan never allowed them to do so.
-In 1695 the town of Hooghly was seized by Sobha Singh along with an unknown Afghan Rahim Khan, and the English at Sutanuti requested from the governor to use their own armed protection for their factories when their factories were surrounded by the enemy.
+In 1695, the town of Hooghly was seized by Sobha Singh along with an unknown Afghan Rahim Khan, and the English at Sutanuti requested from the governor to use their own armed protection for their factories when the enemy surrounded their factories.